Country: Sierra Leone

 The geology of the Loma Mountains is characterised by Precambrian dolerite, gneiss, schist, quartzite and granite which outcrop in various inselberg peaks.
 Soil composition varies across the site, with the slopes generally leached while the valleys and swamps are relatively fertile (Forestry Division 2012).

-The intensity of human activities varies across the site.
+The intensity of human activities varies across the Loma Mountains.
 Within the IPA there are three land use categories: a National Park, a Hunting Forest Reserve, and a mosaic of forest and cleared areas on private land.
 Along the margins of remnant forest and outside of conservation areas, clearing poses a threat to native vegetation.
-This threat does not extend far into the mountainous regions as significant portions are inaccessible due to a challenging topography and limited road network.
+This threat does not extend far into the mountainous regions as significant portions are inaccessible due to a challenging topography and limited road access.
 Remote submontane areas are the only known habitat of four endemic plant species, all of which are currently listed as Least Concern.
 Species with such limited ranges are vulnerable to stochastic events, thus they should be carefully monitored to ensure that populations are stable.
-Fire has been recorded across the IPA, particularly in high-altitude fire-adapted grasslands (Jager 1967).
-In the lower altitude forests, anthropogenic fires linked to slash-and-burn agricultural practices particularly threaten native vegetation that is not adapted to high frequency fire (i.e moist closed canopy forest).
-Wildfire damage to forests may drive fire-mediated transitions to derived savannas, expanding the areas of this fire prone vegetation (FAO 2020).
-The IPA is utilized for non-timber forest products (NTFP) and hunting, though these activities are considered to have minimal impact on vegetation at the site (Forestry Division 2012).
+Fire has been recorded across the Loma Mountains, particularly in high-altitude fire-adapted grasslands (Jager 1967).
+In the lower altitude forests, anthropogenic fires linked to slash-and-burn agricultural practices particularly threaten native vegetation that is not adapted to fire (i.e moist closed canopy forest).
+Wildfire damage to forests may drive fire-mediated transitions to derived savannas, expanding the areas of this vegetation (FAO 2020).
+The IPA is utilized for non-timber forest products and hunting, though these activities are considered to have minimal impact on vegetation at the site (Forestry Division 2012).
 Some small-scale logging by resident communities occurs within the IPA.
 The timber is used for subsistence as well as sold on local markets (Forestry Division 2012).

-Mining is a major threat to inselberg habitats, especially those located at low altitude and near roads.
-They are formed of granite, which forms an important component of concrete when crushed, and used for large infrastructure and construction projects such as buildings, for dam walls, and for road construction (Couch et al. 2019).
+Mining is a major threat to inselberg habitats located at low altitude and near roads.
+Inselbergs are formed of granite, which forms an important component of concrete when crushed, and used for large infrastructure and construction projects such as buildings, for dam walls, and for road construction (Couch et al. 2019).
 In 2009 Diamas Resources Ltd held an exclusive prospecting license that at the time represented the largest area given for exploration in the country and included the entirety of the National Park (Forestry Division 2012), however this company was dissolved in 2023 (UK Gov 2024).
 There are currently no active commercial or artisanal mining licenses in the IPA (GoSL 2024).

 Gabriella Hoban, Royal Botanic Gardens, Kew